 Only available in Danish

-Amendments to the Act can be found in the upper right-hand corner on retsinformation.
+Amendments to the Act can be found on retsinformation.

 On public poker tournaments